[toc]Watch out Vegas, the West Coast could have another sports betting hot spot in the future.

 California is the most populous state in the union with 40 million residents.
 The state is not exactly known for being ahead of the curve when it comes to gambling.

 Lawmakers have been trying and failing to pass an online poker bill for a decade.
-Additionally, the state failed to pass a daily fantasy sports (DFS) bill last year.
+Additionally, a California daily fantasy sports (DFS) bill was not passed last year.
 It is worth noting DFS sites still accept California customers.

 Gray wants to take customers away from offshore sites